Getting Used to Varifocals

-With today's designs in varifocal lenses, most first-time wearers notice no problems at all, however for others there can be an adjustment period.
+With today's designs in varifocal lenses, most first-time wearers notice no problems at all, however, for others there can be an adjustment period.

-Please do not be tempted to return to your older prescription glasses or different lens design (bifocal, trifocal) as this will only serve to increase the adjustment period and you will have to start all over again.
+Please do not be tempted to return to your older prescription glasses or different lens design (bifocal, trifocal, single vision, etc) as this will only serve to increase the adjustment period and you will have to start all over again.

 Typically, if after 5 days of constant wearing you cannot adjust to your new lenses, we will discuss with you any problems you may be experiencing and make any necessary adjustments to your lenses.
-Please remember that all of our varifocal lenses come with our varifocal non tolerance lens guarantee.
+Please remember that all of our varifocal lenses come with our non-tolerance varifocal lens guarantee.

 If you have varifocal frames that you simply need a new prescription for or a scratch fixed, get your varifocal lenses reglazed by our expert team.